bbbutterwell/books/wkuf_ch09.md

 Maeve's voice sounds like it's coming from under three or four blankets in there.
 Maybe it's Bee's big old one.
 "I don't want to see anybody, I'm curling.
 Go away." there's a short pause, then, "thanks for the pie.
 Say hi to Olive for me when you leave."

-Normand rubs his face in his big hand, and thumps his forehead on the door.
+Normand rubs his face in his hand, and thumps his forehead on the door.
 "Maeve.
 Look.
 I'm sorry I got mad that you fell off the roof.
 I was a jerk, obviously."

 "I know that." says the muffled voice.